ityonemo/selectrix/README.md

 ## Warning

-Currently this software is vaporware, this archive is only the outermost shell and performs no actual typechecking.
+Currently this software is vaporware, at the moment this repo is only the outermost shell and performs no actual typechecking.
 Considerable work will be going into [mavis](https://github.com/ityonemo/mavis) before further work happens here.